 go to Homepage

-The infamous Saint Malachy prophecy is one of the most frightening prophecies about the Catholic Church ever recorded, and unfortunately concerns our current pope, Francis I. What is so unusual about this prophecy, is that it comes from the Catholic Church itself.
-In the year 1143 A.D. an Irish Catholic priest named St. Malachy O'Morgan (Morgair) recorded a prophecy on the procession of popes who would occupy the Vatican from his time (Pope Celestine II) until the end of time.
-This list of 112 future popes has now come to an end, and Malachy's prophecy predicts that our present pope, Francis I, will witness the destruction of Rome.
-Most people in this modern world would not worry much over something so ridiculous, except for the fact that this prophecy has been 100% accurate for over 800 years!
+The infamous Saint Malachy prophecy is one of the most frightening prophecies about the Catholic Church ever recorded, and it unfortunately concerns our present pope Francis I. What is so unusual about this prophecy, is that it comes from the Catholic Church itself.
+In the year 1143 A.D. a Catholic priest named St. Malachy O'Morgan (Morgair) recorded a prophecy on the procession of popes who would occupy the Vatican from his time (Pope Celestine II) until the end of time.
+This list of 112 future popes has now come to an end, and Malachy predicts that our present pope, Francis I, will witness the destruction of Rome.
+Most people wouldn't worry about something so ridiculous, except for the fact that this prophecy has been 100% accurate for the last 800 years!

 On February 11th, 2013, Pope Benedict XVI announced his resignation from the papacy.
 Later that evening, a bolt of lightning struck the dome of Saint Peter's Basilica, and storm clouds gathered in the skies over Rome.
 The Internet was soon ablaze with rumors about Malachy's ominous prediction of the pending election of "Petrus Romanus," also referred to as "Peter the Roman," last pope of the Roman Catholic Church.
 After Pope Benedict exited the Vatican for the last time in his helicopter, and 13 more days passed without a pope in Rome, on the 13th day of the third month of the 13th year of the new Millenium, at exactly eight hours and 13 minutes in the evening, the two hundred and 66th pope stepped out onto the balcony of St. Peter's Basilica on a cold and rainy winter night.